voljinn/telestore/docs/sdk/testapp.md

 ### Creating a Transfer to a TeleStore User

-To create a transfer to a TeleStore user, send an authorized request to:
+To create a transfer to a TeleStore user, send an authorised request to:
 ```
 POST https://web.tele.store/trex/v1/wallet/internal_transfer
 BODY {